-The Governing Body also forms working parties to consider specific issues, where necessary.
+The Board of Trustees also forms working parties to consider specific issues, where necessary.

-The detail of the work that is carried out by the committees is set out in formal terms of reference which are approved by the Governing Body each year.
+The detail of the work that is carried out by the committees is set out in formal terms of reference which are approved by the Board of Trustees each year.
 A copy of the current terms of reference can be found here.

-Minutes of the Full Governing Body are made available once they have been approved.
+Minutes of the Board of Trustees are made available once they have been approved.
 Click here to access the minutes.

 The Resources Committee

-A key current focus for the Resources Committee is fundraising and the development of the school’s facilities: plans for a new Science Building and a Performing Arts Centre are currently being developed.
+A key current focus for the Resources Committee is fundraising and the development of the school’s facilities: Trustees have worked closely with the school on the FAB development work (2015-16), the new Science buildings (2019-2020) and plans for a new School Hall have recently received planning permission.

 The Community, Teaching and Learning (CTL) Committee

-The Governing Body has a specific role in relation to public examinations.
+The Board of Trustees has a specific role in relation to public examinations.
 It conducts a thorough review of the school’s performance in public examinations each year.
 It then recommends the targets for performance in future years against which the school is measured.
-Related to this, the Committee reviews the various exam options available to pupils: GCSEs, BTECs, and A Levels.
+Related to this, the Committee reviews the various exam options available to students: GCSEs, BTECs, and A levels.
 More widely, it is interested in exploring ways to enhance the personal thinking and learning skills of all students at Beaumont (through programmes such as Beaumont Skills for Success) to enhance their educational and academic development during their time at the school.

 The Committee also has a wide-ranging role to look at the links between Beaumont and the local St Albans community.
-The Committee focuses on communication within the school community – between students, their families and staff – and on the well-being of students and staff.
+The Committee focuses on communication within the school community – between students, their families and staff – and on the health and well-being of students.
 Its remit includes monitoring the support available for disadvantaged students with special educational needs and those eligible for pupil premium support; and the impact of that support.
-It also monitors safeguarding at the school.

-As well as the three main committees above, there are a number of other working parties, groups, or panels that meet on an occasional basis (for example: the Appointments Panel; the Pay Group (which oversees appraisals and staff pay); and the Discipline Panel).
+As well as the two main committees above, there are a number of other working parties, groups, or panels that meet on an occasional basis (for example: the Admissions Group; the Appointments Panel; the Pay Group (which oversees appraisals and staff pay); and the Disciplinary Panel).

-Reports about the work of the governors, both that of the Full Governing Body and the three committees, will appear in each edition of the school’s newsletter, Beaumont Life.
+Reports about the governance at Beaumont, both that of the Board of Trustees and the two committees, will appear in each edition of the school’s newsletter, Beaumont Life.
 These will provide updates on the current issues being discussed.

-You may contact the governors and the Chair of Governors via the school office on 01727 854726 or at firstname.lastname@example.org Please note that a family wishing to raise any issue about their child at the school should, in the first instance, contact their child’s form tutor.
+You may contact the Trustees and the Chair of Trustees via the school office on 01727 854726 or at firstname.lastname@example.org Please note that a family wishing to raise any issue about their child at the school should, in the first instance, contact their child’s Form Tutor.

-We are proactive in considering the additional expertise we need to attract to the Governing Body.
-We will always need high calibre governors to develop even further the excellence of Beaumont School.
+We are proactive in considering the additional expertise we need to attract to the Board of Trustees.
+We will always need high calibre Trustees to develop even further the excellence of Beaumont School.
 So, if you would like to help us or know of someone in the community who may be interested, we would be very happy to hear from you.
-Please send details of background and skills, in writing, to the Chair of Governors at Beaumont School.
+Please send details of background and skills, in writing, to the Chair of Trustees at Beaumont School.